Gravitational Wave luminosity distance in viscous cosmological models: The Gravitational Wave luminosity distance in viscous scenarios

 To lighten the notation, let us define $\alpha=\lambda_{p}^{2}\,\eta_{V}$ as the viscosity parameter.
 We remark that $\alpha$ is a dimensional quantity, scaling as an inverse length.
 It is worth then to compare its value to $H_0$, in order to discuss the regimes when shear viscosity could play a role.
 For instance, interesting physical values for the shear viscosity have been given in \cite{key-7}, where upper-bounds for $\alpha<10^{-2}\,\text{Mpc}^{-1}\approx 50\,H_0$ have been given by the GW150914 data analyzed supposing a viscous background and by viscous dark matter in galaxies,.
 To be mentioned is also the upper bound $\alpha<10^{-6}\,\text{Mpc}^{-1}\approx 5\times 10^{-3}\,H_0$, obtained by estimation of the cross section per unit mass mass $\sigma/m$ from Abell 3827 \cite{key-8} in a self-interaction model of dark matter.
 For the sake of simplicity, let us then omit the spatial indices in Eq.~\eqref{eq:1} and

 where, following \cite{key-3}, we have defined $\delta(\eta)\equiv -\alpha\,a\,\mathcal{H}^{-1}$.
+From Eq.~\eqref{eq:2}, we get that the only effect of a shear viscosity is to alter the evolution equation of a gravitational wave by damping its amplitude through the term $\delta(\eta)$.
+Since the speed of propagation is not modified, we can follow the same procedure outlined in \cite{key-4} to study the GW luminosity distance, where the authors precisely take into account a modified evolution equation for the GW's which has the same form of Eq.~\eqref{eq:2}.
+The interesting aspect concerning the viscous model is that the evolution of $\delta$ is fixed.
+We then recall the main steps in the following.

-It is useful to express $h\left(\eta,\mathbf{x}\right)$ in terms of its Fourier transform defined as follows\footnote{From the technical point of view, Eq.~\eqref{eq:3} should contain also the polarization tensor $\epsilon_{ij}({\bf k})$ accounting for the two independent polazation modes of $h_i^j$.
-With any loss of generality, we have omitted it, since Eq.~\eqref{eq:2} provides the same equation for the two polarization states.}
+To this end, it is useful to express $h\left(\eta,\mathbf{x}\right)$ in terms of its Fourier transform defined as follows\footnote{From the technical point of view, Eq.~\eqref{eq:3} should contain also the polarization tensor $\epsilon_{ij}({\bf k})$ accounting for the two independent polazation modes of $h_i^j$.
+With any loss of generality, we have omitted it, since Eq.~\eqref{eq:2} provides the same equation for the two polarization states.
+A massive longitudinal mode can arise in case the GW propagates across molecular medium.
+A further damping of this mode may occur in particular classes of modified gravity theories \cite{Moretti:2020kpp,Moretti:2021ljj}.}

 From Eq.~\eqref{eq:2} we obtain the time evolution equation for each mode $k$